 If your doctor thinks you might have AF, they'll send you for a tracing of your heart called an ECG.
 Sometimes AF comes and goes over minutes or hours, and you may be asked to wear a heart monitor for 24 hours to pick up bouts of AF.
 You'll also have a painless scan called an echocardiogram, and sometimes blood tests.

 It's very important to get atrial fibrillation diagnosed and treated, even if you don't know you've got it.
-That's because if you don't have the right treatment, you're up to six times more likely to have a stroke if you have AF.
+That's because if you don't have the right treatment, you're about five times more likely to have a stroke if you have AF.
 Fortunately, taking regular tablets to reduce the tendency of your blood to clot can hugely reduce that risk.
 Check your pulse - if it's completely erratic, with no regular rhythm at all, you could have AF.

 In the past, many people were put onto a regular low dose (75mg) aspirin tablet every day.
 In fact, we now know that this doesn't cut your risk of stroke by very much in AF.
 What's more, it can cause side effects like bleeding from the stomach.
 That's why it's no longer recommended for AF.
 It's important to know that even though aspirin hasn't proved that good for AF, it's extremely effective at preventing another heart attack or stroke if you've already had one.
 So if you're taking regular aspirin, don't stop it without your doctor's advice.